Mechanism-Faithful Queueing Simulation Model Translation with Large Language Model Support: Introduction

+Recent advances in large language models (LLMs) have created new opportunities to alleviate this bottleneck.
+LLMs have been increasingly studied for code generation across a variety of programming tasks \citep{Jiang2026ACM}.
+In the simulation domain, the overview and perspective article by \cite{HongNelson2026EJOR} suggests that ``{\it At a basic level, language-to-simulation modeling could become feasible. ..., users might describe the model in natural language, which LLMs could then translate into executable simulation code.}" Motivated by this vision, we aim to develop an LLM-assisted method for simulation model translation, with a particular focus on queueing systems, so that domain experts can describe target queueing systems in natural language and obtain the corresponding simulation code.
+Beyond mere executability, our method is designed to support trustworthy conceptual-to-executable translation while preserving mechanism fidelity.

+However, directly applying existing general-purpose LLMs to queueing-system simulation may reveal a fundamental mismatch between executability and mechanism fidelity.
+In operations research settings, the goal is to translate queueing concepts into executable models while preserving the intended queueing mechanisms.
+A generated Python script may run without error and still be behaviorally invalid if it misrepresents the queueing discipline, routing logic, interruption handling, or the definition and collection of queueing KPIs such as waiting time, utilization, and abandonment.
+What is missing is not another code generator, but a method for conceptual-to-executable translation that preserves mechanism fidelity.

-When applying supervised fine-tuning (SFT) to SimPy-based queueing-system simulation, the primary challenge lies in the inadequacy of high-quality SimPy queueing-system simulation code for training .
-This is reflected in three aspects.
-Firstly, only a limited amount of simulation code is publicly available, even when considering the examples provided in official SimPy tutorials and online repositories.
-Secondly, the existing simulation codes exhibit narrow scenario coverage and fail to represent the wide range of queueing scenarios that may arise in practical applications.
-Thirdly, only a small portion of the available code follows a unified and standardized output format.
-As demonstrated in \cite{Huang2025ORLM}, one possible solution is to leverage LLMs to automatically generate simulation code.
-However, the generated code may contain logical errors in queueing mechanism or lead to unstable execution results which requires further validation and revising.
-In this paper, we propose a \textbf{Multi-Stage Data Construction and Fine-Tuning Framework} that organizes the training pipeline into three stages: two stages of supervised fine-tuning (SFT) to address data scarcity and uneven data quality, followed by a stage of Direct Preference Optimization (DPO) \citep{rafailov2023DPO} for alignment.
-In the following, we detail the proposed framework.
+A key obstacle to applying LLMs to SimPy-based queueing-system simulation is the scarcity and uneven quality of suitable training data.
+This obstacle is reflected in at least three ways.
+First, only a limited amount of simulation code is publicly available, even when examples from official SimPy tutorials and online repositories are taken into account.
+Second, the available code examples cover only a narrow range of scenarios and do not adequately represent the diversity of queueing systems encountered in practice.
+Third, only a small portion of the available code follows a unified and standardized output format.
+As \citet{Huang2025ORLM} show, one possible response is to leverage LLMs to automatically generate simulation code.
+However, such generated code may still contain logical errors in queueing mechanisms or exhibit unstable execution behavior, and therefore requires further validation and revision.
+To address these issues, we propose a simulation-oriented data construction and adaptation workflow with three stages: the first two stages use supervised fine-tuning (SFT) to address data scarcity and uneven data quality, and the third stage applies Direct Preference Optimization (DPO) \citep{rafailov2023DPO} to better preserve queueing semantics.